ArriveCan : everything you need to know

 ArriveCan is therefore essential to any travel to Canada in times of COVID-19.

-- Your personal contact details and a list of resource persons
+- Your personal contact details and a list of contact persons

-Travelers wishing to enter Canada will then need to be able to provide their ArriveCan receipt to border officials.
+All travellers wishing to enter Canada will be required to provide their ArriveCan receipt to border officials.

 The following persons are exempt from providing their information via ArriveCan: